mrieck/productivityowl/README.md

 https://www.productivityowl.com
 Copyright 2012-2020 Productive Mark LLC

+Productivity Owl - v2.0.3
+- There was a respect calculation problem.
+Also working on integrations, multiple task lists, but they are not ready yet

 Productivity Owl - v2.0
 =============================================================================
 Thanks to everyone who has used the owl over the last 8 years.
 Version 1.X focused on making better web browsing habits.
 Version 2 has a larger goal.